Marketing Terms Defined by the Authorities – since 2011

-MASB, the Marketing Accountability Standards Board, proudly presents the Common Language Marketing Dictionary, a free educational resource for students, educators and marketing practitioners.
-Designed to eliminate ambiguity and improve business communication, the dictionary has more than 1,800 marketing terms and definitions and is regularly updated to help you improve your business vocabulary.
-Join our 15,000+ monthly users and grow your knowledge!
+MASB, the Marketing Accountability Standards Board, proudly presents this free, educational resource for students, educators and marketing practitioners.
+Designed to eliminate ambiguity and improve business communication, this marketing dictionary has 1,800+ cross-referenced marketing terms and definitions and is reviewed and UPDATED MONTHLY by our team of marketing authorities, which includes practitioners and professors of Marketing from major universitites.
+Join our 30,000+ monthly users and take command of your marketing vocabulary!

 What makes this resource special is a dedicated team of marketing academics and practitioners actively working to expand and improve it by regularly adding new marketing definitions based on what’s happening in Marketing today.
-The Common Language in Marketing Project Team meets monthly to consider and select proposed new terms – and your input is welcome!
-Definitions are researched and drafted by MASB staff and then reviewed, edited and approved by the team.
+The Common Language in Marketing Project Team meets monthly to consider and select proposed new terms.
+Definitions are researched and drafted by MASB staff and then reviewed, edited and approved by the team – and your input is welcome!

 To comment on existing terms or propose new ones, email email@example.com.

 A significant hurdle in the drive toward marketing accountability has been the lack of agreed-upon definitions for commonly used marketing terms.
 Because a singular authority for marketing terms and definitions encourages trust and collaboration, marketing’s top industry associations, leading academics and subject matter experts have collaborated to produce this free educational resource – with input from the global business community.